dimitri/tapoueh.org/content/post/2011/05/tables-and-views-dependencies.md

 thumbnailImagePosition = "left"
 coverImage = "/img/old/stunning-view-table-mansion.jpg"
 coverSize = "partial"
-coverMeta = "out"
+coverMeta = "in"
 aliases = ["/blog/2011/05/04-tables-and-views-dependencies",
            "/blog/2011/05/04-tables-and-views-dependencies.html"]
 +++

-Let's say you need to
-`ALTER TABLE foo ALTER COLUMN bar TYPE bigint;`, and [PostgreSQL](http://postgresql.org) is helpfully telling you that no you can't because such and such *views* depend on the column.
-The basic way to deal with that is to copy paste from the error message the names of the views involved, then prepare a script wherein you first
+Let's say you need to `ALTER TABLE foo ALTER COLUMN bar TYPE bigint;`, and [PostgreSQL](http://postgresql.org) is helpfully telling you that no you can't because such and such *views* depend on the column.
+The basic way to deal with that is to copy paste from the error message the names of the views involved, then prepare a script wherein you first *DROP VIEW* then *ALTER TABLE* and finally *CREATE VIEW* again, all in the same transaction.
-`DROP VIEW ...;` then
-`ALTER TABLE` and finally
-`CREATE
-VIEW` again, all in the same transaction.

-<center>*A nice view from this table...*</center>

 So you have to copy paste also the view definitions.
 With large view definitions, it quickly gets cumbersome to do so.
 Well when you're working